 Teaching and learning methods

-The module will consist of a small number of ‘traditional' lectures, which will be used to deliver some of the key background knowledge in areas such as basic chemical kinetics, qualitative/descriptive aerial dispersal mechanisms, etc. These lectures will provide the framework for a series of interactive sessions that involve directed self-learning activities, several group-work activities, presentation and discussion sessions as well as workshops.
-It is likely that the course will end with a 1-day symposium organised by the teaching staff and the students at which they present the results of their final assignment.
+The module will consist of a number of ‘traditional' lectures, which will be used to deliver some of the key background knowledge in areas such as basic chemical reactions, atmospheric structure, etc. These lectures will provide the framework for the students' self-learning activities, involving directed self-learning activities, tutorial discussions, an individual oral presentation and production of a POSTnote policy and research brief.

 |Preparation for scheduled sessions||10|